TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 2 of your Blog assignment for this unit.
+ 	<li>Note that these questions make up part of your Blog assignment for this unit.
 See Unit 2 Assessment for more details.</li>
 </ul>
 &nbsp;
 <h3>Learning Activity 2.7: Read, Watch, and Search</h3>